-In all Ascend’s excursions, a strong educational component enhances understanding.
-Participants learn about the formation of the natural landscape, local plants (i.e. names, qualities) and wildlife, backcountry ethics such as Leave No Trace and the inter-connectedness of the land, the weather, plants, animals and people.
+In all Ascend excursions, a strong educational component enhances participant understanding of the world around them.
+Our hikers learn about the formation of the natural landscape, local plants (i.e. names, qualities) and wildlife, backcountry ethics such as Leave No Trace and the inter-connectedness of the land, the weather, plants, animals and people.
 Ascend programs also teach backcountry cooking and nutrition, as well as many other practical skills such as hanging food, setting up a tent, purifying water, making a fire, and reading a topographical map.
-More recent Ascend backpack trips have also included focused stewardship activities, such as trail maintenance with the California Conservation Corps.
+All of these important life skills help our participants build confidence with outdoor skills that can serve them throughout their lives.

 Ascend incorporates a strong component of volunteerism and ethos of giving back in its outdoor programming.
 We collaborate with local Forest Service officials to strategize where and how our participants can make a lasting and meaningful difference in the quality, accessibility, and safety of our local trails.
 Stewardship is incorporated in every trip that Ascend facilitates.
 This could mean conducting light stewardship in the form of litter pick-up on day hikes, using loppers to clear brush that is encroaching onto trails, or packing in heavy hand tools with mules and getting certified to use a crosscut saw to clear logs from impeded trails on our stewardship focused outings.
 Ascend offers a breadth of stewardship opportunities that cater to all levels of participation.
 During all of these activities, our participants are supported by certified Ascend staff and our Forest Service Wilderness Ranger partners who are experts in Leave no Trace practices and equipment safety.
 Our hikers leave their wilderness experiences feeling empowered, knowledgable, and more connected to their local wilderness areas.